entropicalabs/entropica_qaoa/docs/source/index.rst

 First Steps
 -----------

-In *First steps: An example workflow* we show you the basic usage of EntropicaQAOA.
+In :ref:`1-AnExampleWorkflow` we show you the basic usage of EntropicaQAOA.
-More advanced examples on working with different parametrizations are found in *Working with the Parameter classes* and the more advanced features of the cost functions are explained in *Cost function features and VQE*.
-To learn, how to create problem instances faster and convert between different formats you can read *QAOA utilities*.
+More advanced examples on working with different parametrizations are found in :ref:`2-ParameterClasses`, and the more advanced features of the cost functions are explained in :ref:`4-CostFunctionsAndVQE`.
+To learn how to conveniently create QAOA problem instances, and convert between different formats, refer to :ref:`5-QAOAUtilities`.

-If you are not content just reading above linked notebooks you can also download them from our github page at `<https://github.com/entropicalabs/entropica_qaoa/tree/master/examples>`_ .
+The documentation can also downloaded as Jupyter notebooks from our `GitHub page <https://github.com/entropicalabs/entropica_qaoa/tree/master/examples>`_ .

 Contents